nutmegsocial/hub/coc.md

 All toots (public and private) should abide by the following rules:

+* **Do not post any illegal content**, including sexual depictions of children, or any other content illegal in the United States (where nutmeg.social is hosted)
-* **Do not use slurs or racist, sexist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language** or promote white supremacy, anti-Semitism, transphobia or other hateful ideologies.
+* **Do not use slurs or racist, sexist, genderist, homophobic, transphobic, ableist or otherwise discriminatory or hateful jokes or language** or promote white supremacy, anti-Semitism, transphobia or other hateful ideologies.
 * **Do not harass anyone**, participate in group harassment of anyone, or otherwise engage in personal attacks.
 Posting or threatening to post other people’s personally identifying information ("doxing") constitutes harassment.
 * **Do not be intentionally antagonistic.** A post or reply designed to provoke a confrontation is not acceptable.
-* **Do not post adult content**, including pictures containing nudity, or unwelcome sexual attention (including sexualized comments or jokes).
+* **Do not post adult content without a content warning**, including pictures containing nudity, or unwelcome sexual attention (including sexualized comments or jokes).
+* **Do not spread disinformation or conspiracy theories that undermine public health**.
+Healthy scientific debate is allowed but baseless, harmful conspiracies will not be tolerated.
+* **Holocaust denial, Nazi symbolism, and promotion of National Socialism is strictly forbidden**.
 * **Do not post spam**.
 Toots that are nothing other than a link and/or contain an inordinate number of hashtags constitute spam, as does any overly commercial self-promotion.
 (It is fine, however, to toot about your own projects and share what you are excited to be working on — just keep the toot itself interesting).
 * **Do not use automated tools to toot without participating in the communit, without explicit permission from the [Nutmeg.social team](/team)**.
 It is fine to post with an automated tool (e.g., a Twitter cross-poster) so long as you are an active member of the Nutmeg.social community and respond to replies you receive here.
 However, unmonitored accounts that post automatically are not acceptable.